🐳 Docker

 Info

-Note that you will need to have docker-compose
+Note that you will need to have docker-compose installed on your system.

 On Ubuntu, install it using: